-Depending on the individual client, therapy sessions using writing might consist of some combination of talking, writing, sharing and reflecting on what has been written – for others, the writing element might be more of a tool to dig deeper between appointments (e.g. by journaling), with the sessions themselves more centered around traditional verbal exploration but perhaps informed by the client’s writing.
+Depending on the individual client, therapy sessions using writing might consist of some combination of talking, writing, sharing and reflecting on what has been written – for others, the writing element may be more of a tool to dig deeper between appointments (e.g. by journaling or writing poetry), with the sessions themselves more centered around traditional verbal exploration but informed by the client’s experience and/or sharing of what they have written.

 And maybe writing isn’t for you at all, and of course that’s okay.
 I use writing in therapy as a potential tool for change but it is always the client who decides how much or little we use that tool, if at all.
 If you’re intrigued by the idea of journaling though, you can download below some introductory guidelines I’ve put together: